Wixel/Frank-Sinatra/README.md

 ### Databases/Models ###

-You can use any database abstraction layer, but we prefer [DataMapper](http://datamapper.org/) and will us it by default in Frank-Sinatra.
+You can use any database abstraction layer, but we prefer [DataMapper](http://datamapper.org/) and we'll use it by default in Frank-Sinatra.

 If you've come this far, DataMapper should already be installed along side your project (`bundle install`).